hollypacey/OxfordCMPP/README.md

 - on the top right click 'select kernel', click 'Python Environments...' in the top menu, then select the appropriate venv/conda path.

-# Part 0 - Before Tutorials
+## Pre-tutorial Git Practice

-Please check you can download the git repo and setup conda/venv for either the root/pythonic environment, depending on which tutorial you think you'd like to do (see below).
+Please check you can download the git repository (repo) and setup conda/venv for either the root/pythonic environment, depending on which tutorial you think you'd like to do (see below).

-(optional) You can also check that you can practice pushing to a repo, so after you have cloned it and moved into the repo folder....
+(optional for those new to Git) You can also check that you can practice pushing to a repo, so after you have cloned it and moved into the repo folder....

 If any time has passed, check you have all the latest changes:
 ```